 Living in the U.S. means that you need to keep your data secure or you may find yourself the beneficiary of some very unwelcome attention.
 The above VPN providers will keep you safe while minimizing your speed loss and still allowing you to stream freely.

-What do you think of our picks?
+What do you think of our selection?
 Have any suggestions of your own?
-Let us know in the comments below and, as always, thanks for reading.
+Let us know in the comments below.
+Don’t forget to check out our other VPN articles and, as always, thanks for reading.